UIUXEngineering/node-typescript-seed/README.md

 # Process

 ## Yarn And NPM
 This repo supports both yarn and npm.
 Yarn is the preferred package management tool.
-Npm is is maintained in case your build environment does not support yar.
+Npm is maintained in case your build environment does not support yarn.

 For local development, *always use yarn*.
-When adding and removing npm modules, shrinkwrap is automatically updated.

-You will see an error when installing / uninstall with yarn saying that npm-shrinkwrap is not respected.
-That is fine, nothing is broken.
-You are more than welecome to remove the shrinkwrap files and comment the tasks in the gulpFile.ts.

 ## Git Hooks